rwxrob/boost/README.md

    1. Interactive Shell is Not Same as Shell Scripting
    1. Why Bash and Not Zsh, Fish, or Whatever?
    1. Use Consistent Supported Bash Tab Completion

-1. Get Your Bearings and Recognize Value of CLI
+1. Get Your Bearings on the Command Line
+   1. Understand the Prompt
+   1. `Ctrl-c` to Interrupt Stuff
+   1. `Ctrl-s`/`Ctrl-q` to Suspend/Unsuspend Terminal
+   1. Use `reset` to Fix Terminal
+   1. Use `watch` to Repeat Things and See Output
    1. Use `man` Command to Get Help
+   1. Use `less`/`more` for Paging Output
    1. Use `ls` Command to List Files and Directories
+   1. Use `pwd` Command to Show Working Directory
    1. Use `cd` Command to Change Directories
-   1. Use `pwd` Command to Show Working Directory
    1. Use `clear` to Clear Screen (and Alternatives)
    1. Use `cal` to View Calendar
    1. Use `date` to View Dates and Times
    1. Use `bc` to Do Math
-   1. Use `ps` and/or `top` to See Running Processes
+   1. Use `ps -aef | more` and/or `top` to See Running Processes

-1. Create, Move, Rename, Remove, and Link to Stuff
+## Day 8:

+(need to cover suspend from day 7)

+1. Working with Files and Directories from Linux Command Line
    1. Understand the Linux File System
    1. "I do not think that word means what you think it means."
    1. Use `mkdir` to Make a New Directory